island-lang/island-lang.github.io/README.md

 	accumulate(valueStream, accumulator, initialResult).last
 ```

 _Note the use of `=` and not `=>` when defining a method using a stream comprehension.
 Stream comprehensions are expressions that evaluate to stream methods, not values.
-We don't want `stream map()` to return a method, but an stream object.
+We don't want a call to `map()` to return a method, but a stream object.
 Using the equals operation binds the parameters of the declared function into the comprehension, composing a new function, which returns a stream object when called._

 ## For-loops as methods